gregermendle/cnvrt/README.md

 # cnvrt

-convert video to gif with kitty.
+convert video to gif and compile images to gif with kitty.

 ## getting Started